 "Public adjuster."
-Any person advertising, soliciting business or holding himself out to the public as an adjuster of claims for losses or damages arising out of policies of insurance, surety or indemnity upon property, persons or insurable business interests within this Commonwealth, and receiving any compensation or reward for the giving of advice or assistance to the insured in the adjustment of claims for such losses, or who for compensation or reward, whether by way of salary or commission or otherwise, directly or indirectly, solicits business, investigates or adjusts losses or advises the insured with reference to claims for losses on behalf of any other person engaged in the business of adjusting losses.
-The term does not include an agent or employee of an insurance company, association or an exchange, through whom a policy of insurance was written, in adjusting loss or damage under such policy, nor does it include an insurance producer acting as an adjuster if the services of the insurance producer in the adjustment are without compensation.
+Any person[, partnership, association or corporation] advertising, soliciting business or holding himself [or itself] out to the public as an adjuster of claims for losses or damages arising out of policies of insurance, surety or indemnity upon property, persons or insurable business interests within this Commonwealth, and receiving any compensation or reward for the giving of advice or assistance to the insured in the adjustment of claims for such losses, or who for compensation or reward, whether by way of salary or commission or otherwise, directly or indirectly, [solicit] solicits business, [investigate] investigates or [adjust] adjusts losses or [advise] advises the insured with reference to claims for losses on behalf of any other person[, partnership, association or corporation] engaged in the business of adjusting losses.
+The term does not include an agent or employee of an insurance company, association or an exchange, through whom a policy of insurance was written, in adjusting loss or damage under such policy, nor does it include [a broker or agent] an insurance producer acting as an adjuster if the services of the [agent or broker] insurance producer in the adjustment are without compensation.